 - Take Your Time – Take your time and adjust accordingly.
 It can usually take a person between 1 to 3 days to adapt to a new environment.

 Lung disease doesn’t have to restrict your quality of life.
-If you or a loved one is interested in stem cell therapy for lung disease, then contact us at the Lung Institute to learn more or call (800) 729-3065 today.
+If you or a loved one is interested in cellular therapy for lung disease, then contact us at the Lung Institute to learn more or call (800) 729-3065 today.

 - Breathing Exercises